 If you submitted a

 Nomination of Beneficiaries (PDF) form before April 1975, your beneficiary does not appear on your annual Statement of Account.
-If you wish to have the name of your beneficiary appear on your statement, submit a new
+If you wish to have the name of your beneficiary appear on your statement, submit a new nomination of beneficiaries through the MSS Portal or a new

 Nomination of Beneficiaries (PDF) form to PSERS.